Adaptive sparse group LASSO in quantile regression: Simulation study: symmetric errors

-\textit{Case 1: $225$ variables}\\ There are $15$ groups of size $15$ each, a total number of $225$ variables.
+\textit{Case 1: sparse distribution of $625$ variables}\\ There are $25$ groups of size $25$ each, a total number of $625$ variables.
 Among these groups, $7$ groups with $8$ significant variables each are defined, a total number of $56$ significant variables.
-For $l\in\{1\ldots,15\}$, coefficients inside each group are defined as,
+For $l\in\{1\ldots,25\}$, coefficients inside each group are defined as,

 \\